ucdavis/erplab/README.md

 We anticipate that ERPLAB will work with most recent OSs, Matlab versions and EEGLAB versions.

 - The Matlab Signal Processing Toolbox is required
-  - Entering in the command `ver` in the Command Window will produce a list of installed toolboxes.
-Check this list to see whether the Signal Processing Toolbox is installed
 - [EEGLAB v12 or later](https://sccn.ucsd.edu/eeglab/download.php) is recommended.

 Find [more ERPLAB installation help here](http://erpinfo.org/erplab).

 ### ERPLAB compatibility table